The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 The FormSmarts API client allows you to automate form workflows with simple Python programs:

 • Take action immediately when a form is submitted with a webhook.
-You could for example use a webhook to add the information submitted to your CRM or integrate the data to a Microsoft Word document and send it to a staff for review.
+You could for example use a webhook to add the information submitted to your CRM, update a customer profile or integrate the data to a Microsoft Word document and send it to a staff for review.

-• Create automations to search form entries (by date, email address or phone number) and add notes and tags or edit form entries with the FormSmarts API.
+• Create automations to search form entries (by date, email address or phone number) and add notes and tags or edit form entries with the FormSmarts API, and perform any action needed for your business.

 The API & Webhook Client is a fully supported part of FormSmarts.
-If Python is not your things, feel free to reach out to FormSmarts Support, so we help you set it up automations.
+If Python is not your things, feel free to reach out to FormSmarts Support, so we help you develop automations.

 1. Sends a copy of the form entry to a member of staff if the person checked a box asking to be contacted